nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Adds a patient into HealthSync, with the given patient information.

+> :warning: Once a patient is created, their name and ID cannot be changed later

+> :warning: HealthSync does not allow patients with identical names.
+Similarly, identical IDs are not allowed

 * A patient's name and IC are required when creating a new entry into HealthSync.
 * All the compulsory fields must be provided.
 * Optional fields like appointment and medical history need not be provided.